fbpx

 CertificationNumber of QuestionsPassing score

-Both ACE and ISSA have pretty similar question counts, with ISSA coming in with 160 multiple-choice questions, while ACE brings in 150.
+ACE and ISSA have similar question counts, with ISSA featuring 160 multiple-choice questions and ACE offering 150.

 segment quote